 This isn’t another blog to add fuel to the fire around the debate of cold calling v. social selling and which one is better.
 When done properly, data has shown that cold calling and social selling are both effective.
-Data has also proven that sales teams who implement a multi-channel prospecting approach that includes cold calling, social selling, and emailing into their outreach cadences produces significantly better results than teams that did not.
+Data has also proven that sales teams who implement a multi-channel prospecting approach that includes cold calling, social selling, and emailing into their outreach cadences can produce significantly better results than teams that do not.

 Even with all of this data, the common misconception is that implementing social selling in a sales organization replaces the need for salespeople to pick up the phone and call.
-Here are four reasons why that’s not true:
+Let’s explore the many ways in which this myth can be debunked:

 Social selling is a great technique for sellers to find new accounts and prospects.
 However, since the information they gain from social media is only as good as the person who put it online in the first place, sellers may not always find the right prospect based off social media research alone.